oracle-samples/oci-data-science-ai-samples/LLM/deployment/container/Readme.md

-# Container for serving LLM apps with Flask and uWSGI
+# Container for Serving LLM Apps and Agents with Flask and uWSGI

 This directory contains files for building a container image for serving LLM applications on OCI Data Science model deployment service.
 * `Dockerfile`: The Dockerfile for building the image based on Oracle Linux 9.